folio-org/okapi/doc/guide.md

 Okapi lists its PID (process ID) and says it `succeeded deploying verticle`.
-That means it is running, and listening on the default port which happens to be 9130, and using the 'inmemory' storage.
-For MongoDB storage, add `-Dstorage=mongo` to the command-line.
+That means it is running, and listening on the default port which happens to be 9130, and using in-memory storage.
+(To use MongoDB storage instead, add `-Dstorage=mongo` to the command-line.)

 At the moment Okapi does not know of any module or tenant.
 But it does have its own web services enabled.
 We can verify both by asking Okapi